The Easy Guide to Growing healthy, Green Grass

 If you are planting grass in a shaded area, choose a grass seed that is designed specifically for those conditions.
 The best grass seed for shade in cool areas is rye or fine fescue; in warmer climates, St. Augustine or Zoysia are good choices.

-5) Plant the Seed
+5) Planting the Seed into the Soil

 If you are planting grass seed in a small area, you can spread the seed by hand, aiming for about 16 seeds per square inch of soil.
 Be careful not to add too many seeds in one spot, as the seedlings will crowd each other out and the grass will be thin and weak.